Telshe Yeshiva

-It is a prominent Haredi institution of Torah study, with additional branches in Chicago and New York.
+It is a Haredi (ultra-orthodox) institution of Torah study, with additional branches in Chicago (which eventually became its own institution, no longer associated with the Cleveland Yeshiva) and in New York.
 It is the successor of the New Haven Yeshiva of Cleveland.

 History

-In 1875 it was founded in the town of Telshi (Telšiai, Тельши, טעלז) in Kovno Governorate of the Russian Empire.
+The yeshiva was founded in 1875 in the town of Telshi (Telšiai, Тельши, טעלז) in Kovno Governorate of the Russian Empire.
 By 1900 it was "one of the three largest yeshivot in Imperial Russia."

 The yeshiva was established by three Orthodox rabbis and Talmudists: